-They were first brought to Europe in the 17th century and are now widely found throughout the world.
-Unlike many other herbal remedies, there is not a major culinary application for geranium, and they are almost exclusively used for either decoration or for their medicinal benefits.
-That being said, let’s take a closer look at some of these important health benefits of geranium.
+Geraniums were first brought to Europe in the 17th century and with time, their fame has spread throughout the world.
+Unlike many other herbal remedies, there is not a major culinary application for geranium, and they are almost exclusively used for either decoration or their medicinal benefits.

 Geranium Health Benefits

 Let’s take a closer look at some of the important health benefits of geranium.

 The possible impact of geranium on the nervous system is well-known and the plant has been used in this way for generations.
 If you brew the leaves of its plant, you can produce a tasty tea that has soothing properties, derived from its organic compounds that positively impact the endocrine system and help balance hormones that cause stress and anxiety.
 A quick cup of tea, when you’re stressed, can quickly relieve an unpleasant mood and a cluttered mind.
 Moreover, even the aroma of geranium can have an anxiolytic effect on women during childbirth, suggests a 2015 study.

 Researchers in a 2013 study revealed the anti-inflammatory properties of geranium.
 If you suffer from sore joints, aching muscles, or even internal inflammation of the gut or cardiovascular system, geranium tea or topical use of rose geranium essential oil along with a carrier oil, can provide relief from the discomfort while reducing the strain on your body’s sensitive areas.